tiiiecherle/osx_install_config/README.md

 * [homebrew](http://brew.sh)
 * [homebrew cask](http://caskroom.io)

 This script installs a few plugins and furthermore a few apps directly to the /Applications folder without linking them.
-It is like really installing them to this directory.
-The disadvantage is that homebrew cask does not know for versioning that those are already installed.
+It is like downloading and installing them to this directory manually but a lot more comfortable and very easy for keeping everything up-to-date.

-But this is not a big problem, just re run the script to update homebrew and all plugins, players and apps that are specified in it.

 Adjust to your needs and run it.
-Be sure you have the XCode command line tools installed before running.
+Be sure you have the Command Line Tools installed before running.
+If you don`t the skript will intall them for you.

-You have to enter your password a second time during the script when the first cask gets installed.
-If anyone knows how to avoid that help is much appreciated.

 6	Manual app installation